cihanucar/icd-feed/README.md

 The following operations are performed under an Ubuntu LTS 14.04.4 environment.
 For a Windows or a Mac OS X host computer, you can install a VM for having the same environment:
 * Download Ubuntu 14.04.4 LTS image from [http://www.ubuntu.com](http://www.ubuntu.com)
 * Install this image with VirtualBox (http://virtualbox.org) on the host machine.
-50GB disk space reserved for the VM is recommanded
+50GB disk space reserved for the VM is recommended

 ### Steps